10 Time-Tested Ways to Increase Email Open Rates

 Open rate is one of the most frequently measured metrics in email marketing.
 And while it might not be as meaningful as conversions and sales, there’s a good reason why we focus on it.

 Fortunately, there’s a lot you can do to increase your messages’ open rates.
 And most of it isn’t too hard to do.
+One of the most important part is to track your email campaign performance.
 Keep reading to see how your emails compare to other marketer’s open rates, and for a slew of ideas for how to get more of your subscribers to open every message you send.

 What does open rate measure?

-That covers how open rate is calculated.
-But there are actually two types of open rates: “unique open rate” and regular “open rate”.
+That covers how the open rate is calculated.
+But there are two types of open rates: “unique open rate” and regular “open rate”.

-Comparing your unique opens against regular opens can be interesting, because sometimes you can see how a handful of subscribers are really interested in a particular email.
+Comparing your unique opens against regular opens can be interesting because sometimes you can see how a handful of subscribers are interested in a particular email.
 But generally, if you want to measure how well subscribers responded to your email, focus on unique opens.

 Another related metric you’ll see a lot is the “click to open rate”.
 This is exactly what it sounds like: Of the people who opened your email, this is the percentage of people who clicked.